Page Reviewed / Updated - June 2019

 A home can be transferred to a sibling should that brother or sister own a portion of the home (have equity in the home) and have resided in the home for at least one year prior to nursing home placement of the person in question.

 The “Child Caregiver Exemption” is designed for adult children who live with the Medicaid applicants (their parents) for a minimum of two years prior to Medicaid application and serve as their primary caregivers.
 Under this exemption, the parent can transfer their home to their child without penalty.
 To learn more about this exemption, click here.

 Paying off debts during the Medicaid Look-back Period is also exempt from violation.
 For instance, paying off one’s mortgage or home equity line of credit is a great way to turn liquid assets into exempt assets.

-Since the federal government permits U.S. citizens to gift money (as of 2018, as much as $15,000 / year) via the estate and gift tax exemption without paying tax on it, one may not realize that Medicaid does not consider the transaction to be exempt from the Medicaid look-back period.
+Since the federal government permits U.S. citizens to gift money (as of 2019, as much as $15,000 / year per recipient) via the estate and gift tax exemption without paying tax on it, one may not realize that Medicaid does not consider the transaction to be exempt from the Medicaid look-back period.
 Even gifts for special occasions, such as holidays, weddings, and birthdays, may result in penalization by Medicaid.
 The same holds true for charitable donations.
 Further complicating matters is the fact that gifting rules change by state.

 Lack of Documentation

 Even if one sells an asset and receives a value equal to the fair market value, if they are unable to provide documentation of the transaction, they might be found in violation of the look-back period.
 This is of particular relevance for assets on which the government has a record, such as with boats, motorcycles, or vehicles via registrations.